omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 # Run update_instance_dates every day

-## Edited files on 5/29/2019:
+## Edited files on 5/30/19
 (uploaded at work)
+- mainsite_workouts.py
 - movements_list.py
+- settings.py
-- models.py
+- models.py (requires deleting database and migrations)
 - forms.py
 - views.py
-- user_page.html
-- create_result.html
+- admin.py

-## Functionality completed on 5/28/2019:
+## Functionality completed on 5/30/2019:
-- remove_date_to_be_completed can now take multiple args
-- list workouts on user page by day of the week for future workouts
-- added add result button to user_page list of workouts for this weeks workouts only
+- added gender field to workouts and workout creation form
+- created custom user model so I can hold more info like gender etc.
+  - requires deleting database and all migrations
+- changed admin page to show user model and new user fields
+- add initial gender to workout creation to be the gender of the user

 #### Notes:
 - can add db_index=True to fields that get ordered_by/filtered_by a lot (date fields)